 You should regularly review your finances to ensure your assets and investments remain suitably diversified and tax-efficient for your unique situation.
 Brexit uncertainty offers further reason to check you are not overexposed to UK assets or any other one area.
 With the fortunes of the pound and the euro so tied up with Brexit developments, it is also a good idea to look for currency flexibility.
 We can advise on investment structures that allow you to hold investments in multiple currencies to reduce currency risk and convert when rates are favourable.

 At Blevins Franks we are in a unique position to advise expatriates within the current environment as well as post-Brexit.
-Contact us if you are thinking of transferring your UK pensions to a QROPS, or you think any other Budget measures may affect you, for peace of mind, whatever Brexit brings.
+Contact us if you are thinking of transferring your UK pensions to a QROPS, or if you think any other Budget measures may affect you, for peace of mind, whatever Brexit brings.

 Any questions?
 Ask our financial advisers for help